 Take shyness.
-Psychologists believe that although shyness may have a genetic component, it is primarily a learned behavior.
+Psychologists believe that while shyness may have a genetic component, it is primarily a learned behavior.
 So, even though it’s possible that a timid personality may be genetic, it’s more likely that shyness is acquired.
 We learn to be shy by watching others.

-The growing possibility that Baxter was just reflecting some of my own character and personality traits was more than a little humbling.
+The possibility that Baxter was just reflecting some of my own character and personality traits was more than a little humbling.
 For the first time I was forced to face personal flaws that I had worked hard to ignore most of life.

-The recognition that Baxter and I shared certain flaws opened the door to the discovery of several spiritual lessons — some of which came from the lessons we use to help our dogs lead more productive lives.
+The recognition that Baxter and I shared certain flaws opened the door to the discovery of several spiritual lessons, some of which came from the lessons we use to help our dogs lead more productive lives.

 1. Your life needs structure.